xjsender/haoide/README.md

 7. When you run test, basically, you test result should be displayed as a new view, however, if there is no active view, the new view will not show up, so you should check the result in the console log.

 8. If you want to refresh all ApexTrigger, ApexClass, ApexPage or ApexComponent, you just need to click the SublimeApex > Refresh Folder and then choose the folder you want to refresh.

+9. Before you update plugin, you should move your customized settings in "Settings - Default" to "Settings - User"